G-Core/android-demo-live-streaming/README.md

     * Codec: AAC
     * Configurable bitrate, sample rate, stereo/mono
     * Processing: noise suppressor, echo cancellation
-# Testing the app with your G-Core-Labs account
+# Testing the app with your G-Core Labs account
 1. You can clone this project and run it in Android Studio, where you can test it either by connecting a real device or through an Android emulator
 2. Sign in with your G-Core-Labs account email and password.
 3. On the Streams screen, you can watch the available streams